hzeller/trs80-100-schematic/README.md

 the original schematic which was not a very useful name.

-Now, these signals are generated close to the 'bus buffer signal' section, the `RDRW` section is used as a named signal in the LCD input (which also makes the section near the LCD connector less crowded).
+Now, these signals are generated close to the 'bus buffer signal' section, the `RDWR` section is used as a named signal in the LCD input (which also makes the section near the LCD connector less crowded).
 As a result, the buffer section is also less crowded by using a block symbol as M20 instead of multiple separate buffer symbols (note, the `RESET_OUT` signal has been